syncfusion-content/wpf-docs/wpf/Maps/Map-Points.md

 ## MapPointIcon

-MapPointIcon is used for Customizing points shapes.It can be customized by following shapes
+MapPointIcon is used for customizing points shapes.It can be customized by following shapes:

 * Rectangle